 Archaeology (PhD Candidate University of New England)

-Can public archaeology inform science based underwater cultural heritage management? - For heritage located underwater, largely unseen by the public, the need for community understanding, appreciation and support for ongoing management and protection is significant.
+For heritage located underwater, largely unseen by the public, the need for community understanding, appreciation, and support for ongoing management and protection is significant.
 This thesis introduces a ‘diving for a purpose’ citizen science program that enables the public to systematically and longitudinally document selected variables about their adopted shipwreck site.
-Through the public’s voluntary involvement, the thesis will explore the public good/public benefit derived through individuals’ participation and the value of the collected data to give meaningful information for the purposes of conservation, underwater cultural heritage management, maritime archaeology and site formation studies.
-As part of his PhD research, Andrew has founded the no-impact, conservation focussed, citizen science project called GIRT (Gathering Information via Recreational and Technical) Scientific Divers.
+Through the public’s voluntary involvement in the citizen science project Gathering Information via Recreational and Technical Scientific Divers (GIRT), the thesis will explore the public good/public benefit derived through individuals’ participation and the value of the collected data to give meaningful information for the purposes of conservation, underwater cultural heritage management, maritime archaeology, and site formation studies.